cjlovelace/cjlovelace/README.md

 # Hi, I'm Cody!

 I'm a Computer and Information Science Dec.
-2022 graduate from the University of Michigan-Dearborn.
+2022 graduate from the University of Michigan-Dearborn.<br>
 I thrive most while building frontend design projects, talking about web accessibility, presenting my work to colleagues, and writing all of that technical goodness into my documentation.

 ## When I'm not coding, I'm: